The Food Wife: Plot

 When Marge and the children arrive at El Chemistri, Homer unknowingly arrives at an illegal meth lab that he thinks is the actual restaurant.
 He meets the meth dealer and other drug addicts, whom he believes to be food hipsters.
 Just as he is about to have a taste of the meth (which he thinks is food produced with the help of molecular gastronomy), the police burst in and a gunfight ensues between them and the drug addicts.
 While the trio eat their meal (deconstructed Caesar salad and miniaturized pork chops) with other foodies at El Chemistri, Marge feels guilty about misdirecting Homer and receives a panicked voicemail from him requesting help.
 After unsuccessfully asking the other foodies to help save her husband, she, Bart, and Lisa head by themselves towards the meth lab after receiving doggie bags from the chef.
-After arriving, Marge throws apple pie from her doggie bag into the mouth of the meth dealer, causing a flashback to his childhood when his mother used to make apple pie (a reference to the flashback experienced by the infamous “Anton Ego” in the Pixar movie Ratatouille).
+After arriving, Marge throws apple pie from her doggie bag into the mouth of the meth dealer, causing a flashback to his childhood when his mother used to make apple pie (a reference to the flashback experienced by the infamous “Anton Ego” in the Pixar's 2007 film Ratatouille).
 With the help of this distraction, the police subdue him.
 After Marge apologizes to Homer, they decide to have fun together as a whole family from now on.
 At Krustyland, Homer gives the kids $50 to enjoy themselves and he decides to spend quality time with Marge.